ludvigsandberg/aurora-comms/README.md

 - **Minimal dependencies** — Portable C99 code suitable for various platforms.
 - **Unit-tested** — Comprehensive Ceedling tests verify correctness and maintainable code.
 - **Clean, modular architecture** — Networking and application logic are fully separated, enabling maintainability, scalability, and straightforward extension of functionality.
+- **POSIX-compliant** — Works on Unix-like systems using standard POSIX APIs for networking and concurrency.

 ## Architecture
 **AuroraComms** is organized into the following layers: